 A wonderful Dried Fig Jam recipe.
 This is a thicker and heartier treat than your traditional fig jam recipe.
 This sweet and savory Meyer Lemon and Dried Fig Conserve, enhanced with wine, honey, and walnuts is a lovely savory and sweet appetizer pairing, ideal for your meat & cheese tray or as a topping to goat cheese or brie.
-This Fig Conserve is also a great preserve for canning.
+This Fig Conserve is also a great preserve for canning a dried fig jam.

 I guess I’m a little predictable.
 When the weather starts to cool, I am ready to bring out my canning gear and spend time putting up preserves, stocks, and soups for our enjoyment as well as for gifting.
+You don’t need fresh figs to make fig jam and this jam made from dried figs can be made all year round.
+I mean come on, who doesn’t like a fig and walnut jam anytime?
 This Dried Fig Jam is always a big hit on our charcuterie board, over brie, over goat cheese or just on its own!

 Some of these are affiliate links and I will earn a small commission off of the sale of these products, but the price you are charged is not affected.
 You can see my full disclosure policy here.